 - Keep taking Soltamox (tamoxifen solution) as you have been told by your doctor or other health care provider, even if you feel well.

 - If you are able to get pregnant, start taking Soltamox (tamoxifen solution) during your period (menstrual) cycle.
-You may need to have a pregnancy test before starting Soltamox (tamoxifen solution).
-Talk with your doctor.
+If you are not sure when to start taking this drug, talk with your doctor.

 What do I do if I miss a dose?

 - Take a missed dose as soon as you think about it.

 - If it is close to the time for your next dose, skip the missed dose and go back to your normal time.